samugit83/AutoCodeAgent2.0/README.md

 ![version](https://img.shields.io/badge/version-1.4.0-blue)

 [One agent, two faces](#one-agent-two-faces)
-AutoCodeAgent fuses IntelliChain’s precise task decomposition with Deep Search’s autonomous web research, remarkably transforming complex challenges into innovative, actionable intellige.
+AutoCodeAgent fuses IntelliChain’s precise task decomposition with Deep Search’s autonomous web research, remarkably transforming complex challenges into innovative, actionable intelligence.
-Discover how this unique Dual-Mode AI agent combines the power of code generation and Web + RAG Search to tackle any challenge with precision and efficiency.
+Discover how this unique Dual-Mode AI agent combines the power of code generation and Deep Search to tackle any challenge with precision and efficiency.

 ## IntelliChain sections